MisterNoNameLP/StreetFucker/README.md

 # StreetFucker
-Is a little multiplayer street fighting game for the Minecraft mod OpenComputer.
+StreetFucker is a little multiplayer street fighting game for the Minecraft mod OpenComputer.

-This is my first video game ever made a long while ago.
+This is my very first video game ever made, a long while ago.
 The source code is... creepy.
 So better dont even look at it ':)

 I hope u like it and have some fun with it :)